unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ![](images/smooth-life-ex.png)
 [![](images/button-new.png)](https://trends.axibase.com/0533f119#fullscreen)

-*Fig 4.* Not only is the general downward slope of the trend line visible but most of the dramatically varied datapoints have been smoothed, moving them closer to the median value.
+*Fig 4.* Not only is the general downward slope of the trend line visible but most of the dramatically varied data points have been smoothed, moving them closer to the median value.
 The upper time series chart shows the smoothed data, the lower chart shows the original data for comparison.

 To create such a series, add an additional **[series]** expression with a derived value using the Statistical Function syntax: